 Welcome to News From Our Heart!
 This newsletter is published by Foster and Adoptive Family Services (FAFS).
-FAFS’ mission is to provide support, training and advocacy to meet the special needs of foster, adoptive and kinship families, who provide safe, stable and nurturing homes for children in foster care.
+FAFS’ mission is to provide advocacy and enriching programs and services to empower families and youth to thrive.
 We hope that you will find this information to be both interesting and informative.
 To learn more about FAFS, please visit www.fafsonline.org.
 Have questions or comments?
 Contact Us

 In 2017, those adopting a child could claim a tax credit valued up to $13,570 per child.
 The most recent federal statistics show that the adoption tax credit helped roughly 64,000 families throughout the country in 2015 offset the various costs associated with adopting a child.
 However, this help comes at a price for the national budget, which is why some members of Congress discussed doing away with it in their newly proposed tax plan.